UrjalaCoder/MNIST_Network/README.md

 ## Usage

 You can first train a network using the file 'train.py'.
+Please note that the command takes a while to start training.
+It also outputs some progress info to the screen.

 `python(3) train.py [TRAINING_ITERATIONS] [TRAINING_RATE] [TRAINING_BATCH_SIZE] [FILENAME]`